rDock/2006.2

 environment variable. $RBT_ROOT/bin

-should be added to the $PATH
+should be added to the $PATH environment variable.

 Input file locations.
 The search path for the majority of input files